elmomoilanen/Halloc/README.md

 make && make test && make clean
 ```

 which on success places the static library file *libhalloc.a* in top-level of this library folder structure.
 The last clean command removes unneeded object and test files.
-Notice that for macOS one might need to override the compiler setting from the Makefile which is gcc by default or give an additional argument *CC=clang* for the first make in the illustrated shell command above.
+Notice that for macOS one might need to override the compiler setting from the Makefile which is gcc by default or give an additional argument *CC=clang* after the first make in the shell command above.

-In case of build failure or tests not passing, this library may not be usable in your system "as is".
+In case of a build failure or tests not passing, this library may not be usable in your system "as is".

 ## Usage ##